Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Evaluation

 \textbf{Attack Rate vs Received Updates.} Biscotti requires each peer in the verification committee to collect a sufficient sample of updates before running Multi-KRUM.
-We evaluated the effect of collecting varying percentages of total updates in each round on the effectiveness of Multi-KRUM with different poisoning rates.
-To ensure uniformity and to eliminate latency effects in the collection of updates, in these experiments the verifiers waited for updates from all clients that are not assigned to a VRF committee and then randomly sampled a specified number of updates.
+We evaluated the effect of collecting varying percentages of total updates in each round on the effectiveness of Multi-KRUM with different poisoning rates for the MNIST dataset.
+To ensure uniformity and to eliminate latency effects in the collection of updates, in these experiments the verifiers waited for updates from all peers that are not assigned to a committee and then randomly sampled a specified number of updates.
 In addition, we also ensured that all verifiers deterministically sampled the \emph{same} set of updates by using the last block hash as the random seed.
 This allows us to investigate how well Multi-KRUM performs in a decentralized ML setting like Biscotti unlike the original Multi-KRUM paper~\cite{Blanchard:2017} in which updates from \emph{all} clients are collected before running Multi-KRUM.

+To evaluate the success of an attack, we define \emph{attack rate} as the fraction of target labels that are incorrectly predicted.
+An \emph{attack rate} of 1 specifies a successful attack while a value close to zero indicates an unsuccessful one.

 Figure~\ref{fig:evalpoisonheatmap} show the results.
 As the percentage of poisoners in the system increases, a higher fraction of updates need to be collected for Multi-KRUM to be effective (to achieve a low attack rate).
 A large sample ensures that the poisoners do not gain majority in the set being fed to Multi-KRUM, otherwise Multi-KRUM cannot prevent poisoned updates from leaking into the model.
+The results show that each round updates need to be selected from 70\% of the peers to prevent poisoning from 30\% of the nodes.